ctaschereau/thunder_beaver/README.md

 ### TODOs
-- Daemon mode?
+- Prompt for password in a better way (not in command line history)
 - Storing the access key and vehicle list in the user's profile
+- Command to clear stored access tokens
 - Support for multiple vehicles
-- Command to clear stored access tokens
+- Daemon mode?